HSM Integration

 Configure HSM on Infisical

-Are you using Docker?
-If you are using Docker, please follow the instructions in the Using HSM’s with Docker section.
+Are you using Docker or Kubernetes for your deployment?
+If you are using Docker or Kubernetes, please follow the instructions in the Using HSM’s in your Deployment section.

 Configuring the HSM on Infisical requires setting a set of environment variables: